-- Lastly, there were well defined political groups.
-It came with rights not only duties which were a relief opposite to Slavery system.
+- Lastly, there were well-defined political groups.
+It came with rights not only duties which were a relief opposite to the Slavery system.

 The three estates existed before the famous French revolution namely first estate, second state, third state, and estates general.

 First Estate– First estate is also known as clergy comprised of two types that is upper clergy and lower clergy.
 There was although not much difference between these categories.
 For example bishops, the noble person came under upper clergy whereas priest, monks, and nuns were categorized in the lower clergy.
 Their basic function was to ensure people well-being.

 Second Estate-Second Estate also known as Nobility also comprised of two categories which are Nobility of the Sword and Nobility of the robe.
 Its basic function was to provide justice and was a part of royal court and administration.
 They were said to form 1.5% of the total population of France before the French revolution.

 Third Estate– They were the ones who do not belong to other group and accounted for 98% of the total population.
 They were the commoners and unnecessarily they were forced to pay higher taxes which were beneficial for other estates but slowly started a sense of dissatisfaction due to fewer rights.
 This resentment towards the higher amount of taxes imposed by other two estates was the basis of a revolt which abolished this system after the French revolution.

 Estates-General – Estates General was an assembly called by King Louis XVI and it was the first setup of assembly by the king to discuss some of the financial problems because of the French revolution.
 At the time of the revolution, due to maximum of people participating in revolt refused to pay the tax to other estates resulting in a financial crisis for the kingdom itself.
 It led to the first meeting of the estates general.